 “This award celebrates the extraordinary resilience, kindness and creativity that abounds in communities across the province,” said Lt.-Gov. J.J.
 Grant.
 “I encourage Nova Scotians to share their stories of collective achievement and civic pride by nominating their communities for this award.”

-The Department of Communities, Culture and Heritage manages the program, which chooses up to four winners each year.
-A committee of community leaders selects the recipients that best fit the awards’ criteria.
+The Communities, Culture and Heritage Department manages the program, which has up to four recipients each year.
+A committee selects the nominations that best fit the award’s criteria.

-The deadline for nominations is Thursday, Mar.
-31. Applications and information are available at communityspiritaward.ca .
+The deadline for nominations is Friday, March 27, and applications and information are available at communityspiritaward.ca .